 The people who followed Moses encountered setbacks that were external, such as hunger and thirst.
 Other trials were interior, such as the temptation to infidelity to God and idolatry, making gods of what is not God.

 All of us, in this twenty-first century, go through the same kinds of difficulties and trials in our lives.
-As the Israelites, we too discover within ourselves a lack of confidence in God’s help, and so end up putting our trust in fleeting things, such as money, pleasure or ambition, rather than God’s provident care for us.
+As the Israelites experienced, we too discover within ourselves a lack of confidence in God’s help, and often end up putting our trust in fleeting things, such as money, pleasure or ambition, rather than God’s providential care for us.